 Ever noticed how a child doesn’t conceal their feelings?
 If a child is happy, you’ll know.
 If a child is angry, you and everyone in one-mile radius will know!
 Jokes aside, the best thing about being so open and vulnerable about your feelings, is that you don’t carry them into the future.

 The best example is when two kids that were fighting a day ago will be laughing and having a great time together the next day.
 Why can’t us adults do that!

 Allow yourself to express negative emotions like anger and sadness unapologetically.
-This is one thing I teach extensively, so you can always get in touch for more support.
+This is a powerful resource to help you reshape your relationship with difficult emotions.

 #3 – Do Things Your Inner Child Always Wanted to